gleam-lang/website/src/gleams-principles.md

 # Gleam's Principles

 These are Gleam's guiding principles.
-We believe these ideas have value, and all decisions made in the development of Gleam and it's ecosystem should contribute to these principles.
+We believe these ideas have value, and all decisions made in the development of Gleam and its ecosystem should contribute to these principles.

 ### Be safe